adammharris/twig/document-metadata.md

 ## Future work (explicitly out of scope for now)

+- **The fig-integration layer** — parse a `metadata` node's `text` as its `lang` into a fig value; merge front + end into one record; edit keys and splice back through Twig's editor.
+A separate library / optional module, per "Library boundary" above.
+Needs, on the fig side, string-level span-preserving edits and graceful handling of a `lang` fig doesn't support (Twig accepts any `---<anything>`; the glue returns raw-text-only for unknown languages rather than failing).
 - **Region-scope metadata with a language declaration.** Djot already solves scoped attributes (`{...}`) — but only in Djot's own key=value mini-language, with no way to say "this scoped block is fig / toml / json".
 A future markup